Personal data protection in Singapore

 The PDPA comprises various requirements governing the collection, use and disclosure of personal data in Singapore.
 It recognises both the right of individuals to protect their personal data and the need of organisations to collect, use or disclose the data for legitimate and reasonable purposes.

 All organisations carrying out activities involving personal data in Singapore are required to comply with the PDPA.
-This comprises two main sets of requirements; personal data protection and the Do Not Call (DNC) registry.
+This comprises two main sets of requirements:

 What is personal data?

-Personal data refers to data concerning an individual who can be identified from that data, or from that data and other information to which the organisation has, or is likely to have access.
+Personal data refers to data concerning an individual who can be identified from that data, or from that data and other information to which the organisation has or is likely to have access.
 It does not apply to:

 - an individual acting in a personal or domestic capacity